Center for Advanced Computation and Telecommunications

 Picture of Hololens 2

-Designed and taught by CACT Faculty, four three credit courses provide engineering students requisite background in: (i) System thinking and digital engineering (EECE 5492); (ii) Model-Based Systems Engineering (EECE 5494); (iii) Physical systems and their interactions with embedded digital sub-systems (EECE 5496) and (iv) Methods for decision making and risk managements (EECE 5498).
-See More.
+Designed and taught by CACT Faculty and Industry Experts, four three credit courses provide students requisite background in: (i) System thinking and digital engineering (EECE 5492); (ii) Model-Based Systems Engineering (EECE 5494); (iii) Physical systems and their interactions with embedded digital sub-systems (EECE 5496) and (iv) Methods for decision making and risk management (EECE 5498).
+Click for More Information.

 Collaborative Research on Future of Work using Augmented Reality and Neuromorphic Vision Sensors